 Downsides to Consider

 But you could use a card with a promotional rate to save on interest.
 Some cards offer 0% interest on purchases for 18+ months.
+Just be sure you can pay off the balance before the promotional interest rate expires.

 Another issue you might run into is not having enough credit.
 For example, say you want to buy a $10,000 car and only have a $7,000 credit limit.
 With AMEX cards, there’s a way to check online whether you can spend above your credit limit.